The PriceTarget generator displays analyst price target lines (high, mean, low) on the chart for a given instrument.

 Details

 setDataPoints takes a PriceTargetDataPoint array and adds those to the chart.
-May be used as a very simple alternative to the setDataInterface method, though this requires manual calling when the instrument or currency of the chart changes.
+May be used as a simple alternative to the setDataInterface method, though this requires manual calling when the instrument or currency of the chart changes.

 The generator has a built-in permission check, which is called in its onStart method.
 It calls the provided checkPermission method (via Controller) with the key PriceTarget.